merghavikavin/M1_Matchstick_Game/5_Report/README.md

 # ARCHITECTURE
       For this gaming code,the diagramatic representation of it's working and operations are simple.It refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.

 # Structural Diagram
       It is a conceptual modeling tool used to document the different structures that make up a system such as a database or an application.
 It shows the hierarchy or structure of the different components or modules of the system and shows how they connect and interact with each other.
+      Here for this gaming project Flow chart is depicted as structural Diagram.

 # Behavioral Diagram
       It is a portray of a dynamic view of a system or the behavior of a system, which describes the functioning of the system.
 It includes use case diagrams, state diagrams, and activity diagrams.
 It defines the interaction within the system.
-State Machine
+      Class Diagram is included as behavioral diagrams in this project.

+# IMPLEMENTATION

 # Output